 When planning a trip to Los Angeles, your first inclination may be to check flight prices at Los Angeles International Airport (LAX).
-Although it is the largest airport in the Greater Los Angeles area, it's not your only gateway into Southern California—especially if your trip involves going to Auto Club Speedway, Disneyland, or visiting the Inland Empire.
+Although it is the largest airport in the Greater Los Angeles area, it's not your only gateway into Southern California—especially if your trip involves going to Auto Club Speedway, Disneyland, or the Inland Empire.

-LAX is one of the busiest airports in the world, serving as a hub for all four major American carriers and Alaska Airlines, with over 80 million passengers transiting through its nine terminals.
+LAX is one of the busiest airports in the world, serving as a hub for four major American carriers including Alaska Airlines and a focus city for another major carrier, with over 84 million passengers transiting through its nine terminals in 2017.
 It's also one of the slowest to get into and out of, with the most chances for delays.
-More and more, travelers are taking advantage of flights into the other four major LA-area airports: Bob Hope/Burbank International Airport, Long Beach Airport, John Wayne Airport and Ontario International Airport.
+More and more, travelers are taking advantage of flights into the other four major L.A.-area airports: Bob Hope/Burbank International Airport, Long Beach Airport, John Wayne Airport, and Ontario International Airport.

-Depending on where you're flying from, LAX may be your only choice — but if your itinerary is taking you somewhere else than Los Angeles, you can sometimes save a significant amount of time and money by flying into an alternate airport.
-Before you book your ticket, here are your five options
+Depending on where you're flying from, LAX may be your only choice, but if your itinerary is taking you somewhere else than Los Angeles, you can sometimes save a significant amount of time and money by flying into an alternate airport.

 Getting to Disneyland in Anaheim may be a little more difficult.
 Ridesharing can cost up to $48 one-way for the 33-mile drive, while a taxi can cost up to $88 before a tip.
 Shuttle services are also available, where individuals share a van to a common destination.
-For those who want to save money, consider the Disneyland Resort Express bus service operated by Disney for a nominal fee, or utilize public transportation.
+If you want to save money, consider the Disneyland Resort Express bus service operated by Disney for a nominal fee, or utilize public transportation.

 Hollywood Burbank Airport (BUR)

-Once considered a favorite of local flyers and executives, Hollywood Burbank Airport (BUR) is located in Burbank, nearby to the film and television studios.
-Formerly known as Bob Hope Airport, the Burbank-Glendale-Pasadena Airport Authority re-branded the air terminal in 2016 to reflect it's proximity to the entertainment industry.
+Once considered a favorite of local flyers and executives, Hollywood Burbank Airport (BUR) is located in Burbank, close to the film and television studios of the town.
+Formerly known as Bob Hope Airport, the Burbank-Glendale-Pasadena Airport Authority rebranded the air terminal in 2016 to reflect its proximity to the entertainment industry.

 As a much smaller airport, only six airlines fly to BUR: Alaska Airlines, American, Delta, JetBlue, Southwest, and United.
-Of these, Southwest offers direct service to BUR from ten cities in the Western United States.
-Alaska offers three flights from West Coast cities, United offers service to two of their hubs, while American and Delta only operate one flight to their west coast hubs.
+Of these, Southwest offers direct service to BUR from 10 cities in the western United States.
+Alaska offers three flights from West Coast cities, United offers service to two of their hubs, while American and Delta only operate one flight to their West Coast hubs.
 JetBlue is unique, offering direct service to BUR from John F. Kennedy International Airport in New York.

-BUR is the only airport in the Los Angeles area to offer Amtrak and MetroLink service at the airport's Regional Intermodal Transportation Center, along with bus... service throughout the region.
+BUR is the only airport in the Los Angeles area to offer Amtrak and MetroLink service at the airport's Regional Intermodal Transportation Center, as well as bus service throughout the region.
 The combined transportation center also serves as the rental car center.
-Shuttles, taxis, and ridesharing is available at the ground transportation islands in front of the airport.
+Shuttles, taxis, and ridesharing are available at the ground transportation islands in front of the airport.

 Long Beach Airport (LGB)

-The airport is served by four airports: American, Delta, JetBlue and Southwest.
-Hawaiian Airlines will begin service to Honolulu beginning on June 1, 2018.
+The airport is served by American, Delta, JetBlue, and Southwest.
+Hawaiian Airlines began service to Honolulu on June 1, 2018.
 JetBlue has the busiest schedule out of LGB, offering direct service to 13 cities including Austin, Boston, New York, and Seattle.
 Southwest offers direct service from four cities, while American and Delta only offer one flight to their hub cities.

 Unlike the other airports, LGB only offers public transportation service through Long Beach Transit.
-Metro Rail service is a short distance away, but is only accessible by taxi.
-As with other airports, taxis, limousine and shuttle services are all readily available at the airport.
-Be sure to check their list of approved ground service providers so you don't fall... victim to a taxi scam.
+Metro Rail service is a short distance away but is only accessible by taxi.
+As with other airports, taxis, limousine, and shuttle services are all readily available at the airport.
+Check their list of approved ground service providers so you don't fall victim to a taxi scam.

 While the airport offers competitive ground transportation rates to popular destinations, the lack of airlines makes LGB a little more difficult to get to.
-If you live in a city that is served by one of the five airports, this may be a cost-effective option.
-Otherwise, you are better served by looking into the other airports.
+If you live in a city that is served by the routes, this may be a cost-effective option.
+Otherwise, you are better served by looking at the other airports.

 John Wayne Airport, Orange County (SNA)

-John Wayne Airport, Orange County (SNA) in Santa Ana, gets it namesake from the movie star.
-Many travelers stop to pose with the larger-than-life statue of the star located on the arrivals level near baggage check,
+John Wayne Airport, Orange County (SNA) in Santa Ana, gets its name from the movie star.
+Many travelers stop to pose with the larger-than-life statue of the star located on the arrivals level near the baggage claim.

-In addition to taxi and rideshare ground services, many of the top attractions are located nearby SNA.
-Disneyland offers their Disneyland Resort Express bus service from the airport to the theme park for a small fee.
-Other public transportation options include OCTA busses, The IShuttle, and...
-Metrolink light rail accessible by shuttle.
-While taxis are an option, expect to pay around $42 in fares before tip to get to Disneyland.
+Many of the top Orange County attractions are located near SNA.
+Disneyland offers its Disneyland Resort Express bus service from the airport to the theme park for a small fee.
+Other public transportation options include OCTA buses, The IShuttle, and Metrolink light rail accessible by shuttle.
+While taxis are an option, expect to pay around $40 in fares before tip to get to Disneyland.

-Not to be confused with the province in Canada, Ontario International Airport (ONT) serves the Southern California “Inland Empire” of Riverside and San Bernardino Counties.
-After winning their independence from the Los Angeles World Airports, the airport authority is growing much more aggressive in bringing airlines and passengers through their terminal.
+Not to be confused with the province in Canada, Ontario International Airport (ONT) is in Ontario, California.
+It serves the Southern California “Inland Empire” of Riverside and San Bernardino Counties.
+After winning its independence from the Los Angeles World Airports, the airport authority is growing much more aggressive in bringing airlines and passengers through their terminal.

-The airport is served by eight international airports, including Alaska, American, Delta, Frontier, Southwest and United, along with international carriers China Airlines and Volaris.
-Of the American carriers, Southwest offers the most direct routes with nine cities flying direct to ONT.
+The airport is served by eight international airlines, including Alaska, American, Delta, Frontier, Southwest, and United, along with international carriers China Airlines and Volaris.
+Of the American carriers, Southwest offers the most direct routes with nine cities flying directly to ONT.
 Frontier offers three flights to the airport, while American and United offer direct flights from two of their hubs.
 Alaska offers direct flights from Seattle and Portland, Oregon, and Delta only offers one flight into ONT, from Salt Lake City.

 Overall, ONT is not the most convenient airport for amusement park travelers, but it is an option for race fans.
-ONT is not far from Auto Club Speedway, which hosts NASCAR and Indy Car races every year.
+ONT is not far from Auto Club Speedway, which hosts NASCAR races every year.